Break Into Tech Finance

 The no-fluff playbook for landing FP&A and strategic finance roles at FAANG and top-tier tech companies.

-If you already have real finance experience but keep guessing how to position yourself for elite tech roles, this gives you the resume strategy, interview prep, networking templates, and case frameworks to actually compete.
+If you already have real finance experience but keep guessing how to position yourself for elite tech roles, this gives you the resume strategy, interview prep, networking templates, and case frameworks to actually compete — including how to show up credibly in a market where AI fluency and business-model thinking are now table stakes.

 Being qualified is not enough.